mpostaire/.dotfiles/README.md

 - only one popup instance for each widget having a popup (make another group widget but with only this condition ?)

-- make a popup subclass wich make clicking outside hide itself
+--> make a popup subclass wich make clicking outside hide itself

-- --> place all widgets inside a container widget. if its width is too high, collapse (windows xp or windows 10 style) or make widgets without labels / with toggleable labels, or instead of width, show only x widgets and all n > x widgets are hidden tray icons count for 1 widget, then move music widget to the right area of the wibar
+- place all right widgets inside a container widget. if its width is too high, collapse (windows xp/10 style)

 ### low priority